gottacatchenall/ms_sampling_effort/manuscript.md

 # Introduction

-As we enter a new generation of biodiversity monitoring, many forms of data are increasingly available---remote sensing, .
-Ecological interactions are hard to find [@Jordano2016ChaEco].

-Yet sampling of ecological interactions detection requires in-situ observation.
-This is subject to many biases:
+Ecological interactions are hard to sample [@Jordano2016SamNet].
+Collecting data about species interactions is imperative to measure and mitigate the effects of human activity on Earth's biodiversity [@Jordano2016ChaEco], and to predict potential spillover of zoonotic diseases [@cite].
+Biodiversity data has become increasingly available: remote sensing has enabled data on spatial scales previously unsampleable, and cameras/etc. Yet sampling of ecological interactions detection often requires human sampling as coexistance is not indicative of interaction [@cite].
+This induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

-Interactions vary in space and time [@Poisot2015SpeWhy], we are more likely to observe interactions between species with high relative abundance [@cite].
+This goes on to bias species interaction data: we are more likely to observe interactions between species with high relative abundance [@cite], and we only capture some of the variance in species interactions in space and time [@Poisot2015SpeWhy].
 As a result of these biases, the data we collect is noisy and likely contains many false-negatives [@Poisot2021ImpMam].
 This has many practical consequences for answering questions about species interactions and how human activity is effecting them.

 In this manuscript we seek to answer: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
-2) How "wrong" are the measurements of network structure (connectance, nestedness, modularity) as a function of false-negative probability?
+2) How "wrong" are the measurements of network structure modularity as a function of false-negative probability?
 3) How do false-negatives impact our ability to make reliable predictions about interactions?

+A naive model of interaction detection would assume at every observation there is a fixed probability that interaction is a false negative.
+false-negative

 ![The probability an observed interaction is a "true negative" (y-axis) given how many times it has been sampled as a non-interaction.
 Another thing is true,